 Sophomore year continues with study of the physical world through Chemistry.
 Beginning with an understanding of atoms and the organization of the periodic table, students then move to a deeper analysis of chemical reactions.
 Extensive experimentation in the lab allows the students to connect the theoretical concepts with practical analysis.

 The third required year in science allows students to apply the background in physical sciences to the life sciences by studying Biology.
 Typically in the junior year, students are challenged to ask questions about the world around them and investigate concepts ranging from ecosystem biology, organismal biology, cellular biology, and molecular biology.
 At all levels, the department strives to integrate the Next Generation Science Standards (NGSS) and within each of the core disciplines, teachers stress connections to engineering and scientific skills.

 Most Carondelet students opt to take more science classes than required.

 Additionally, our AP Science classes and Electives showcase the experience of some of the teachers in the departments.
 Many of the faculty have been involved in science careers before they embraced high school education.
 For example, students can take Anatomy and Physiology with Janine Orr, who worked with patients in a variety of clinical settings; AP Biology and Biotechnology with Susan Domanico who completed post-doctoral research in Breast Cancer biology; or Forensics with Katie Hutches who was a Forensic Chemist with the Bureau of Tobacco and Firearms.
-There is a full year Marine Biology elective in which Ashley Mangini integrates field trips around our unique Bay Area Ecosystem.
+There is a full year Marine Biology elective which integrates field trips around our unique Bay Area Ecosystem.